March Madness Betting In New York

 DraftKings bracket challenges

-Previously, DraftKings has featured a free NCAA bracket contest offering $64,000 in prizes.
+If a more traditional bracket challenge is more your speed, DraftKings featured a free NCAA bracket contest offering $64,000 in prizes in previous years.
 The most recent version paid $5,000 to the first-place finisher and rewarded the top 6,475 places.
 For those whose brackets busted early, DraftKings also offered a free second-chance bracket contest with $16,000 in prizes.
-This game begins with the Sweet 16 and requires picks for each game through the championship for a shot at the cash.
+This game began with the Sweet 16 and required picks for each game through the championship for a shot at the cash.

 In past seasons, DraftKings has also offered a $250,000 March Madness Survivor Pool.
 This involves picking one winner each day of the tournament through the Sweet 16 (six days total).
 Then, starting with the Elite Eight, you pick one team per round.
 Like other survivor pools, you can’t pick the same team twice, which can get tricky as, obviously, the number of teams left decreases each round.
 Those who survive the longest split the $250K prize.